smthemex/ComfyUI_MooER/README.md

-# ComfyUI_ComfyUI_MooER
+# ComfyUI_MooER
-MooER is an LLM-based Speech Recognition and Translation Model from Moore Threads
+MooER is an LLM-based Speech Recognition and Translation Model from Moore Threads.
+You can use MooER when install ComfyUI_MooER node.

 MooER (摩耳)  From: [MooER (摩耳)](https://github.com/MooreThreads/MooER)
 ---